Manishika-code/SkillsBridge-SG/Lab3/README.md

 - System architecture
 - application skeleton

-The following is inside our SRS document
+The above deliverables are inside our SRS document